thinkWhere/DMIS/README.md

     * ```.\venv\scripts\activate```
 * **WINDOWS ONLY** - To install on Windows you need to run the installer as follows:
     * ```.\bin\win\install.bat```
-* **LINUX ONLY** - To install on Linxu use pip to install all dependencies
+* **LINUX ONLY** - To install on Linux use pip to install all dependencies
     * ```pip install -r requirements.txt```
 *

 #### Running locally

+* CD into the client directory that contains the file gulpfile.js
+    * ```cd client```
+* If this is the first time you have run the client on this machine, install all dependencies using npm:
+    * ```npm install```
-* Before running you'll need to create a distribution of the client code, that we'll use Flask to serve.
+* Now create a distribution of the client code, that we'll use Flask to serve.
 This is done via gulp in from the client directory:
-    * ```cd client```
-    * ```gulp build-staging```
+    * ```gulp run```
 * Once the distribution has been built, you can run the app from the command line, ensure you have installed all dependencies, as described above, then:
     * ```python manage.py runserver -d```
 * To see the app running, point your browser to [http://localhost:5000/](http://localhost:5000/)